vas3k/GodMode2/README.md

 # GodMode 2

-GodMode is a semi-automatic customizable admin interface generator that lets you add admin interface to any SQL database.
+GodMode is customizable semi-automatic  admin interface generator that lets you to add an admin interface to any SQL database.
-Written in Python 3.x and Flask, with superpower of WTForms and SQLAlchemy reflections.
+It was written in Python 3.x and Flask, with superpower of WTForms and SQLAlchemy reflections.

-Automatically creates CRUD pages for any table in your database with ability to customize rows and views, create filters, batch actions and manage access policies for users and groups.
+GodMode automatically creates CRUD pages for any table in your database with an ability to customize rows and views, create filters, batch actions and manage access policies for users and groups.

-Inspired by Django Admin Interface and Flask-Admin extension, but designed to be a standalone application.
+Inspired by Django Admin Interface and Flask-Admin extension, it has been designed as standalone application.
-So you don't need to have you app written using Django, Flask or even in Python at all.
-All you need is a SQL database.
+It's not necessary to have your app written using Django, Flask or even in Python at all.
+All you need is SQL database.
-Tested on several pet-projects and medium startups.
-Good for a quick start because you can make a simple CRUD using a few lines of code and may add additional functionality as your product grows.
+GodMode has been tested at several pet projects and projects of medium startups.
+Interface is good for a quick start since you can make a simple CRUD using just a few lines of code and add additional functionality with the growth of your product.

-Best for PostgreSQL, MySQL and SQLite.
-Also supports other SQLAlchemy drivers: Firebird, Microsoft SQL Server, Oracle and Sybase but they were not officially tested (welcome to pull-requests and issues).
+GodMode is best for PostgreSQL, MySQL and SQLite.
+It also supports other SQLAlchemy drivers such as Firebird, Microsoft SQL Server, Oracle and Sybase.
+They were not officially tested though, so pull-requests and issue reports are welcome.

 ![Screenshot](static/screenshot.png?raw=true)